Learn to cultivate life-long tools that will help you maximize your life, even when facing stress, illness and pain.

 |The first class is extended an additional thirty minutes and the last class is extended an additional hour|

-Winter Session begins week of January 28 (registration details TBA)
+Summer Session begins week of June 24 (registration details TBA)

 The All-Day class is an intensive 7.5 hour session of mindfulness practices intended to assist participants in firmly and effectively establishing the use of mindfulness across multiple situations in their lives, while simultaneously preparing them to utilize mindfulness far beyond the conclusion of the MBSR program.